Skip to main content

 When the WAL is enabled:

-1. Each call to the Weave API (object creates, call starts, call ends, and so on) is appended to a JSONL file on disk instead of being held only in memory.
+1. Weave appends each call to the Weave API (object creates, call starts, call ends, and so on) to a JSONL file on disk instead of holding it only in memory.

-2. Each process writes to its own log file, so parallel processes do not conflict.
+2. Each process writes to its own log file, so parallel processes don’t conflict.

 3. A background sender reads the log files and flushes their contents to the Weave server.

-4. After the data is successfully sent, the log file is removed.
+4. After the data is successfully sent, Weave removes the log file.

 Log files are stored in .weave/wal/ within your working directory, organized by entity and project.
 Each file contains the raw API requests as JSON objects, one per line.
 When the client starts, it checks for existing log files from previous runs.
 If any are found, the sender flushes them along with any new data.
-This means data written by a process that crashed is recovered automatically the next time the client runs.
+This means Weave automatically recovers data written by a process that crashed the next time the client runs.

 Environment variables